PBA-SOFT-System-Integration-Homework/Miniproject2/README.md

 * (TXT data source) Run the server in **/txt-data-server/server.js**: node server.js
 * (The actual car rental service CLI) run the server in **/getDataMOMService/server.js**: node server.js
 * RabbitMQ already runs on www.mathiasbigler.com:15672
+* Main CLI run the program with **root folder**: node main.js
 * (Consumer of bookings) run the server in **/carrentalMOMConsumer/server.js**: node server.js

 ## Overview

-We have creat a system that uses MOM as an integration platform.
+We have created a system that uses MOM as an integration platform.
 Our setup of MOM is done by setting up a [RabbitMQ](https://www.rabbitmq.com/) server on one of our servers.
 Specifically on www.mathiasbigler.com:15672.

 The RabbitMQ instance runs in a Docker container instantiated